jdieramon/jdieramon.github.io/pages/events.md

 Serving as [Reviewer](https://publons.com/author/420232/jose-v-die#) for the journal Scientific Reports.

 * MAR
-Serving as [Reviewer](http://www.apsnet.org/members/foundation/apply/pages/studenttravelawards.aspx) for the Student Travel Award.
-American Phytopathological Society Foundation.
+Serving as [Student Travel Award Committee](http://www.apsnet.org/members/foundation/apply/pages/studenttravelawards.aspx) for the American Phytopathological Society Foundation.

 ### <a name="2015"></a>2015